Kartones/finished-games/README.md

 **2) To practice fully developing a website with Django 2.x.** On my daily work I don't get to touch all the pieces that the framework provides, plus I can learn how to setup `pytest` to run Django `TestCases`, add type hinting everywhere with `mypy` and other personal tastes, like `pytest` for testing (including running Django testcases).

-**3) To learn data fetching, scrapping, gathering, etc.**, so managing the database of game titles becomes as automated as possible.

-**4) To learn React, so when the project is "MVP ready" I have the idea of rewriting it**.
-Django will handle the backend as a REST API and the frontend will be redone from scratch in `React`, `Redux` and/or whatever fits best (I'm still learning).
-It will be properly tagged/marked so the Django only version could still be accessed.

 Some screenshots: